localthomas/WAMuP/README.md

 To disable shared bundles, the `package.json` configures the `@parcel/bundler-default` with size thresholds for single bundle files that are so big that no sharing should happen in practice.

 ### Available Scripts

+First run `npm install` to download all dependencies of this project.

 In the project directory, you can run: